6 Checklists to Perfect Your New Employee Onboarding Process

 The job market has been permanently altered by the Covid pandemic.
 Today, workers expect a lot more from their employers and aren’t afraid to quit a role they don’t think ticks all the boxes for them.

 But things might be set to change this year, with economists putting the chance of a recession at 61%.
-Which means there’s a good chance we’re in for more seismic changes to the job market.
+This means there's a good chance we're in for more seismic changes to the job market.

-Here’s how the early data suggests the job market is going to shape up in 2023 – and how you can expect that to impact turnover in your organization.
+Here's how the early data suggests the job market is going to shape up and what the turnover trends 2023 we can expect – and how you can expect that to impact turnover in your organization.

 All the data points towards the job market slowing down in the US this year, regardless of a recession.
 The unemployment rate is predicted to jump from 3.7% to 4.6%, while employers are predicted to advertise an average of just 42,000 jobs each month compared to around 400,000 that were being listed each month in 2022.